hello!

 Biography ꩜

 Rana Huwais is a Chicago-based Syrian American mixed media artist specializing in printmaking and soft sculpture.
 Her work focuses on explorations of cultural and personal memory, the peace and melancholy of nostalgia, and an embrace of naive optimism in form and life.
-Her work has been shown nationwide and in international publications, such as Altiba9 Magazine,
+Her work has been shown nationwide and in international publications, such as Altiba9 Magazine and Needlebound.

-Her current work is exploring intimacy and touch (specifically through one’s hands), large-scale soft sculptural installation, the spectrum of consumption, love, and isolation and the deconstruction of language in the digital era.
+Her current work is exploring intimacy and touch, reimagining of cultural motif, the spectrum of consumption, love, and isolation, and the deconstruction of language in the digital era.
 She is most inspired by the romanticization of the mundane, and any moments found in daily life that cause the heart to soften.
 She also was responsible for the curation of multiple exhibitions as Albion College’s Curatorial Assistant in Dickinson Gallery.